thycotic/privman-docs/getting-started/cloud/cloud-quickstart.md

 ## Initial Setup

-After you’ve signed up for a Privilege Manager Cloud trial, you will receive 2 emails.
+After you've signed up for a Privilege Manager Cloud trial, you will receive 2 emails.
 The first one is from Customer Support and will ask you to create a password to log into the customer support portal.

 The second email you will receive is from Thycotic Sales titled Privilege Manager Cloud Trial.
 This email directs you to the __Cloud Portal__ to begin your instance setup.